HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/model_spi/model-spi_rest_service/feeds_rest_svc/use_cases_for_resource_mod/rest_feed_pt_ptltnpg.md

-# Putting a portlet on a page
+# Putting a Portlet on a Page

 Portal Model REST services allow you to put portlets on pages.